StarsoftAnalysis/HaggisContours/README.md

 will create a file called thingy-hc-t128m15pA4L.svg.
 The numbers in the output SVG file name indicate the values used for the threshold, margin, and paper options -- in this case, the default values.

+## Details

+Contours at each level are grouped into Inkscape/Axidraw-style layers with the threshold as label.
+The frame is in layer 0.

 ### Options

 * `--threshold | -t <value[,...]>`